 Anyone who has gone through the process of straightening their smile through braces can attest to the fact that getting braces is not necessarily the most enjoyable process.
-Actually getting braces put on your teeth, keeping them clean, dealing with occasional pain from shifting teeth, scheduling regular checkups, etc. can be a hassle for most people.
+Getting braces put on your teeth, keeping them clean, dealing with occasional pain from shifting teeth, scheduling regular checkups, etc. can be a hassle for most people.

 The benefit of getting braces and taking proper care of them is well worth the hassle, though.

 Regardless of whether or not you have braces for 6 months or 3 years when the braces are removed and you can rock your new smile, you will be thankful that you took the time and effort to care for your Auburn braces properly.

 To help Auburn and Opelika residents better practice braces care, we have compiled a shortlist of basic braces care that can improve your experience with braces and the overall result of your orthodontic treatment with Sprayberry Orthodontics in Auburn, AL.

 This tip is foundational to orthodontic care and dental health more broadly.
 Though this tip is obvious to many, it is worth emphasizing because it is such an important factor in the success of orthodontic treatment with braces in Auburn.

 Having braces on your teeth poses obstacles to effective brushing and flossing Auburn.
 For one, those with braces must intentionally brush above, below, and in between brackets and wires.
 If done correctly, this will add a fair amount of time to brushing your teeth.
 So, don’t be too anxious to finish brushing.
 Take your time and ensure that the entire surface around your braces is clean before finishing.